This post may contain affiliate links. Please read our disclosure policy.

-The flavor of this Beef Stock is deep, rich, and complex.
+The flavor of this Homemade Beef Stock is deep, rich, and complex.
 The flavors from the wine, vegetables, beef and veal bones all meld together to create a magnificent stock that will put any store-bought variety to shame!

 I know that beef stock is a really strange Valentine’s Day post, but I can totally explain.
 Starting at the beginning of this week all anyone could talk about was how it was how it is going to snow in Atlanta again and how there were going to be massive power outages and, essentially, life as we know it would be temporarily over.
 In light of the impending Atlanta Wintergate 2.0 I felt it would be foolish to bake cupcakes (what I really wanted to post today) when we could potentially be without power for several days.
 Wouldn’t it be more prudent to make beef stock and some hearty dishes that we could survive on when the insane weather struck?
 Indeed.